octopus-network/pallet-octopus-appchain/docs/Appchain_Guide.md

 ]
 ```

-2. And then to edit the runtime `lib.rs`, you should implement its trait like so:
+2.Edit the runtime `lib.rs`, you should implement its trait like this:

 ```rust
 parameter_types! {